siberianfox/g2wiki/Flashing-g2core-with-OSX.md

 OSX seems to have difficulty recognising boards on bootloader mode, not even showing a `/dev/cu.usbmodem*` entry for them.

-If this happens to you, one work around with successfull results is to try flashing again, but this time from a Linux system.
+If this happens to you, one work around with successful results is to try flashing again, but this time from a Linux system.
 A Linux PC - even a Raspberry Pi running Linux - will still be able to recognise and flash the Due, even when the Due is in bootloader mode.

 ---